fivetran/dbt_stripe_source/README.md

 vars:
     stripe__using_invoices:        False  #Disable if you are not using the invoice and invoice_line_item tables
     stripe__using_payment_method:  False  #Disable if you are not using the payment_method and payment_method_card tables
-    stripe__using_subscriptions:   False  #Disable if you are not using the subscription and plan/price tables.
+    stripe__using_subscriptions:   False  #Disable if you are not using the subscription, product, and plan/price tables.
     stripe__using_credit_notes:    True   #Enable if you are using the credit note tables.

 ```